jg8481/robotframework-scala-remote-library/README.md

 I will be doing a lot of experiments and improvements.
 The following are coming soon...
 - Docker and docker-compose capability
 - ~~sbt capability~~ (Please use Maven.
-For more details to https://github.com/jg8481/robotframework-scala-remote-library/issues/1)
+For more details go to --> https://github.com/jg8481/robotframework-scala-remote-library/issues/1)
 - Experiments with Scala Native
 - Experiments with Ammonite
 - Experiments with ScalaCheck